blackbaud/skyux-cli/README.md

   - `url`: Specifies the base URL used when passing information from `skyux serve` to the SKY UX Host.
 It would be very uncommon to change this.
 The default is `https://sky.blackbaud-dev.com`
 - `app`: Specifies configuration options related to the local app when running `skyux serve`.
   - `title`: Prior to having Angular2 set the page title, this property is used at the template level to control the title.
 The default is `Blackbaud - SKY UX Application`.
 You can also control the title via the [title service](https://angular.io/docs/ts/latest/cookbook/set-document-title.html).
   - `externals`: Use this object to dynamically inject CSS and JS files into the host.
 There should be a specific use-case for using an external, such as how Office Addins require their library to be loaded via CDN in the head.
+The `before` and `after` sections correspond to whether the external resource is included before or after the default SKY UX Builder resources.
+The `head` property is only applicable to JS resources.
 Below is an example showing all the configuration options:
 ```
 app: {
   externals: {